 The overall goal of the rotations is to expose students to biomedical research, and in particular research related to statistical methodology early in their training.
 In addition, students will rotate through a number of different labs to get a broad perspective on research and faculty.
-Only GGEB faculty are eligible to lead a lab rotation.
+Only GGEB faculty are eligible to lead a lab rotation (students with interests in rotating with non-GGEB faculty may address this with the graduate group chair).
 This will also assist students in identifying their research interests and dissertation topic earlier in their educational process.
 In addition, both the students and faculty can assess whether they are a good match for possible dissertation advisor/advisee relationships.
-By the end of 21 months of training (summer of year 2) students who were initially funded by BGS will identify their dissertation advisor, have a foundation for the first topic in their dissertation work, and move off of BGS funding and onto funding that is related to their dissertation work.
-Students will normally identify their PhD mentor through working with them on a lab rotation.
+By the end of 21 months of training (summer of year 2) students who were initially funded by BGS will identify their dissertation advisor, have a foundation for the first topic in their dissertation work, and move off BGS funding and onto funding that is related to their dissertation.
 Students who are funded by a training grant during their first 21 months in the program will remain on the training grant throughout their program.
 Students who are currently funded or who have interests in receiving funding during their dissertation research from a training grant should discuss how to structure their lab rotations with the training grant director.
 Lab rotations that offer research experience in areas relevant to our training grants will be available each year.